What We Do

-VDH inspections are a small snapshot of the pool safety that establishments must maintain for the entire open season of a public pool.
-It’s up to the pool operator’s responsibility to ensure that daily precautions are taken while VDH ensures compliance through routine inspections.
-Some of the most important things VDH looks for in public pool inspections include:
+It’s up to the operator’s responsibility to ensure that daily precautions are taken while VDH ensures compliance through routine inspections.
+The most important things VDH looks for during inspections include:

-- Usage of only approved water sources- ones deemed safe & free of sewage or waste water
+- Usage of only approved water sources- ones deemed safe & free of sewage or wastewater

 - Cleanliness of the pool shell and the surrounding surfaces